 RPFF is dedicated to showcasing local and international independent works relevant to people from all walks of life.
-The key communities we serve are Black, Indigenous and People of Colour (BIPOC) communities, people who are low-income, people who live in public housing, and Regent Park residents.
+The key communities we serve are Black, Indigenous and People of Colour (BIPOC) communities, people with low-income, people who live in public housing, and Regent Park residents.
 The films we present break stereotypes and show that no one place or person has just one story.

 - Organize an annual festival along with year-round school and community screenings, panel discussions, exhibitions and professional training.

 - Showcase independent films of all genres that tell the stories of the key communities we serve.

 - Uphold our core values of Accessibility, Equity, Community and Celebration.